FraancescaFranzese/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/Bilinear-Kernel-system/fp32/README.md

 ```

 The generated output from `aiecompiler` is the `Work` directory, and the `libadf.a` file.
 This file contains the compiled AI Engine configuration, graph, and Kernel `.elf` files.

-To open the summary file, use the following command:

-vitis_analyzer -a ./Work/graph.aiecompile_summary

-The first command compiles graph code for simulation on an x86 processor, the second command runs the simulation, and the final command invokes MATLAB to compare the simulator output with test vectors.

 #### Vitis Analyzer Compile Summary